javascript

 Here the flow is:

-2. Then the .then handler is called (**), which in turn creates a new promise (resolved with 2 value).
+, which in turn creates a new promise (resolved with2

-3. The next then (***) gets the result of the previous one, processes it (doubles) and passes it to the next handler.
+gets the result of the previous one, processes it (doubles) and passes it to the next handler. - …and so on.

-As the result is passed along the chain of handlers, we can see a sequence of alert calls: 124.
+As the result is passed along the chain of handlers, we can see a sequence ofalert

 A classic newbie error: technically we can also add many .then to a single promise.
 This is not chaining.